Quick Answer: Fiddle Leaf Fig Care Basics

 | Winter | Every 12–14 days | Dormant period; reduce watering |

-Note: These are starting points.
-Your actual schedule depends on pot size, humidity, and light conditions.
+These are starting points only — your real schedule depends on pot size, humidity, and light.

 How to Water Properly